soilwater/pynotes-agriscience/markdown/coding_guidelines.md

 ::: {.callout-tip}
 ## Tip

-A frequent pitfall among new programmers is assuming a line of code is correct without thoroughly testing or questioning the logical validity of its output.
-Always approach code with a clear expectation of the outcome, enabling you to effectively assess the validity of the results.
+A frequent pitfall among new programmers is assuming that a line of code is correct without thoroughly testing or questioning the logical validity of its output.
+Always approach code with a clear expectation of the outcome.
 :::

 One of the more frustrating aspects of coding is how small syntax errors, like a missing parenthesis, an extra comma, or a misspelled function name, can stop your code from running entirely.
 When you're new to coding, these details can be easily overlooked.
 Almost every coder can recall a time they spent an entire afternoon troubleshooting a simple typo.
 Therefore, it's crucial to meticulously examine your code to ensure everything is correct and functioning as intended.